Red Apple Cider Sangria

 - 1/4 teaspoon ground nutmeg

-- 2 cups apple cider
+- 2 cups apple cider (the drink, not vinegar)

-- 2 large apples, cored and sliced
+- 2 large snacking apples such as honey crisp or gala, cored and sliced

-- 1 large orange, sliced
+- 1 large naval orange, sliced

 - 2 cinnamon sticks